grace-anderson/e-commerce-back-end/README.md

 Test using the following User Story and Acceptance Criteria to validate the features of the Employee Tracker.

 #### User Story
-AS A business owner
+AS A manager at an internet retail company
-I WANT to be able to view and manage the departments, roles, and employees in my company SO THAT I can organize and plan my business
+I WANT a back end for my e-commerce website that uses the latest technologies SO THAT my company can compete with other e-commerce companies

 #### Acceptance Criteria
-GIVEN a command-line application that accepts user input
+GIVEN a functional Express.js API
-* WHEN I start the application
-THEN I am presented with the following options: view all departments, view all roles, view all employees, add a department, add a role, add an employee, and update an employee role
-* WHEN I choose to view all departments
-THEN I am presented with a formatted table showing department names and department ids
-* WHEN I choose to view all roles
-THEN I am presented with the job title, role id, the department that role belongs to, and the salary for that role
-* WHEN I choose to view all employees
-THEN I am presented with a formatted table showing employee data, including employee ids, first names, last names, job titles, departments, salaries, and managers that the employees report to
-* WHEN I choose to add a department
-THEN I am prompted to enter the name of the department and that department is added to the database
-* WHEN I choose to add a role
-THEN I am prompted to enter the name, salary, and department for the role and that role is added to the database
-* WHEN I choose to add an employee
-THEN I am prompted to enter the employee’s first name, last name, role, and manager, and that employee is added to the database
-* WHEN I choose to update an employee role
-THEN I am prompted to select an employee to update and their new role and this information is updated in the database
+WHEN I add my database name, MySQL username, and MySQL password to an environment variable file THEN I am able to connect to a database using Sequelize WHEN I enter schema and seed commands
+THEN a development database is created and is seeded with test data WHEN I enter the command to invoke the application THEN my server is started and the Sequelize models are synced to the MySQL database WHEN I open API GET routes in Insomnia for categories, products, or tags THEN the data for each of these routes is displayed in a formatted JSON WHEN I test API POST, PUT, and DELETE routes in Insomnia THEN I am able to successfully create, update, and delete data in my database

 ## Questions
-If you have questions about the **Employee Tracker**, feel free to [email](mailto:helen.g.anderson@me.com) the author, Helen Anderson.
+If you have questions about the **E-Commerce Back End**, feel free to [email](mailto:helen.g.anderson@me.com) the author, Helen Anderson.

 See more of Helen Anderson's work on [GitHub](https://github.com/grace-anderson)